 “I’m not ready yet.”
 Michelle said, “I mean, you saw me and let’s call it how it is—Alex really fucked me up.
 And I haven’t recovered enough for this to be healthy, Adam.
 And if we’re going to do this, Adam,” she said his name slowly, she’d always loved the sound of his name in her mouth, maybe that should have been a sign, “I’d want this to be something healthy.
 I’d want it to be something that could last.
 Wouldn’t you?”

 “Yeah,” Adam added quietly.
 “I’d want it to be good.
 I’d want it to last.”
-He took a deep breath and laid his hands flat against the table, “I’m sorry if I made you uncomfortable.
-I just—“he stopped and shook his head.
+He took a deep breath and laid his hands flat on the table, “I’m sorry if I made you uncomfortable.
+I just—“ he stopped and shook his head.
 “Please, take your time.
 Be where you need to be to give this its best chance.”

 Michelle reached out and put her hand on top of Adam’s.
 “That being said, I don’t know how long this will take.
 I don’t want to make you wait by the phone at night while I decide whether or not I want to start dating again.
 I don’t think that’s fair to you at all.”